AckerlyXu/heima/articles/service-fabric/service-fabric-deploy-existing-app.md

 4. Edit the application manifest file.

 <!--
+>[!NOTE]
->[AZURE.NOTE] We do provide a packaging tool that allows you to create the ApplicationPackage automatically.
+> We do provide a packaging tool that allows you to create the ApplicationPackage automatically.
 The tool is currently in preview.
 You can download it from [here](http://aka.ms/servicefabricpacktool).
 -->

 ### Create the package directory structure